Applications for fall admission open January 1 and are accepted on a rolling basis until June 30.

 All applicants will receive an email notification of their application results.

 Admission decisions are based on a careful review and assessment of the submitted application materials.
+Below are some of the items and benchmarks considered when making the admissions decision.

 - Compelling purpose statement with the goals and purpose for seeking admission into the program

-- Previous course work, research, and work experience in areas related to prevention science is encouraged but not required (e.g., psychology, counseling, social work, communications, human development, medical science, education, sociology, political science)
+- Previous course work, research, and work experience in areas related to prevention science is strongly encouraged but not required (e.g., psychology, counseling, social work, communications, human development, medical science, education, sociology, political science)

 - Strong letters of recommendation